finbourne/lusid-sdk-python/sdk/docs/PikSchedule.md

 # PikSchedule

-A PikSchedule represents Payment-in-Kind features for a ComplexBond.
+A PikSchedule represents Payment-in-Kind features for a ComplexBond, a FlexibleLoan or a LoanFacility.
 It works in conjunction with existing FixedSchedules or FloatSchedules to define  how interest is paid during duration of the schedule.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------